eaprelsky/infodynamics/book/08_04_system_design.md

 *"The best designs are not just functional—they are elegant, efficient, and achieve breakthrough performance through deep understanding of fundamental principles."*

-The highest level of information physics mastery involves designing complete cognitive systems that integrate all five electrical principles—voltage, resistance, capacitance, conductance, and inductance—into architectures that achieve breakthrough performance.
+The highest level of information dynamics mastery involves designing complete cognitive systems that integrate all five electrical principles—voltage, resistance, capacitance, conductance, and inductance—into architectures that achieve breakthrough performance.
 Rather than optimizing individual components in isolation, master designers engineer the information flow dynamics of entire systems.

 This represents a fundamental shift from traditional approaches that focus on content, methods, or technology.
 Instead, complete cognitive architecture design treats every learning environment, communication system, or organizational structure as a sophisticated electrical information processing network that can be systematically optimized for maximum effectiveness.

 ## Revolutionary Educational Architecture

 **Stanford's Human-Centered AI Institute** exemplifies how complete cognitive system design can transform educational outcomes.
-Rather than adding new courses to existing curricula, the institute designed an integrated learning ecosystem based on information physics principles that achieved learning outcomes exceeding traditional approaches by 300-400%.
+Rather than adding new courses to existing curricula, the institute designed an integrated learning ecosystem based on information dynamics principles that achieved learning outcomes exceeding traditional approaches by 300-400%.

 **The integrated electrical design** treated the entire educational experience as a sophisticated information processing circuit with five synchronized components working in harmony. **Voltage systems** created sustained high-energy information environments through real-world challenges that directly impacted student career goals (maximum relevance), breakthrough research discoveries that surprised even faculty experts (continuous surprise), and emotional engagement through technology's potential to solve humanity's greatest challenges (deep motivation).